Amphibious assault ship: Post-World War II

 The techniques were developed further by American forces during the Vietnam War and refined during training exercises.
 The modern amphibious assault can take place at virtually any point of the coast, making defending against them extremely difficult.

 Most early amphibious assault ships were converted from small aircraft carriers.
-As well as the two light aircraft carriers converted for use in the Suez War, the Royal Navy converted the carriers and into "commando carriers" during the 1950s.
-Their sister ship was also converted to a commando carrier in the early 1970s, but was restored to aircraft carrier operations before the end of the 1970s.
+As well as the two light aircraft carriers converted for use in the Suez War, the Royal Navy converted the carriers and into "commando carriers" in the 1950s.
+Their sister ship was converted to a commando carrier in the early 1970s, but was restored to aircraft carrier operations before the end of the 1970s.